Life in Camp

 Food

-As part of your registration fee, we serve one meal a day starting with dinner on Sunday and ending with dinner the following Friday night.
-The food we serve tends heavily towards organic, when we can manage it, which is most of the time, and is prepared to be healthy and sustain you through your days at our camp.
+One meal a day is included in your registration fee, starting with dinner on Sunday and ending with dinner the following Friday night.
+The food we serve tends heavily toward organic, when we can manage it, which is most of the time, and is prepared to be healthy and sustain you through your days at our camp.
 Meals served at Winter Count receive rave reviews for being nutritious, varied, and tasty.
 We provide vegetarian and meat options but are unable to accommodate people with specific food allergies.
 We do try to accommodate non-dairy choices in some cases by not adding a dairy product to the meal itself, but once again, be prepared to take care of your own dietary needs.

 All meals will have a way to avoid wheat and other gluten-containing products, but we cannot say any of our meals are gluten-free, nut-free, or soy-free for that matter, being that we cook all meals in the same kitchen, using the same utensils.

 To help you plan, each evening’s menu will be posted for the following day.
-You’ll need basic utensils for eating.
+You’ll need your own dishes and eating utensils.
 There are no tables or chairs for mealtime, so folding furniture is a good idea.

 Dishwashing facilities will be available during dinners, so please use them.
 Diseases can spread quickly in an unsanitary camp, so be on guard.